Olecranon bursitis may result from inflammation caused by various factors like repetitive trauma and infection of the bursa.

 There may be a history of acute injury or repetitive microtrauma.

 On examination, there is a posterior elbow swelling, often lying over the over the olecranon process.
 It may be tender on palpation.
 Warmth and redness suggest infection.
 Fever is generally not present unless the infection is severe.
 Severe pain may cause restriction of terminal flexion.

 - Olecranon traction osteophyte/Olecranon spur

 - Rheumatoid Arthritis

-Lab studies are done to rule out underlying condition.
-CBC, ESR, CRP, RF and may be done to rule out infection, rheumatoid arthritis and gout.
+Lab studies are done to rule out an underlying condition.
+CBC, ESR, CRP, RF and may be done to rule out infection, rheumatoid arthritis, and gout.

 - Leucocyte count

 Xrays are done to rule out bony lesions.
 Like olecranon fracture or olecranon oste0phyte or spur

 Ultrasonography may reveal the presence of effusions, synovial proliferation, loose bodies, tendonitis with calcifications etc.

 Aspiration of Bursa